 Another option a legal department may choose is to work with its company's broker to obtain insurance directly from an insurer.
 Many insurance companies offer what is referred to as employed lawyers professional liability (ELPL) insurance, which can cover a variety of risks, including those associated with pro bono.
-Some companies, such as Chubb and AIG, offer worldwide coverage, which is particularly important for legal departments with global pro bono programs.

-A number of legal departments may already have ELPL insurance.
+In fact, some legal departments may already have this coverage.
 It is important for in-house counsel to talk with their risk managers or other colleagues responsible for insurance.
 If a legal department does not already have insurance that covers liability arising from pro bono work, there are several ways in which to obtain such coverage.